Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 However, there is also an option to use a different implementation to communicate with S3; the S3 client provided by Hadoop.
 In order to disable the Alluxio S3 client (and enable the Hadoop S3 client), additional modifications to your application must be made.
-When including the `alluxio-client` module in your application, the `alluxio-underfs-s3` should be excluded to disable the native client, and to use the Hadoop S3 client:
+When including the `alluxio-core-client` module in your application, the `alluxio-underfs-s3` should be excluded to disable the native client, and to use the Hadoop S3 client:

 {% include Configuring-Alluxio-with-S3/hadoop-s3-dependency.md %}